cs2113-s25/cs2113-s25.github.io/syllabus.md

    * 25%: Written exams (equal weight, not cumulative)

 We reserve the right to request access to the programming assignments for this class on your github repo (via github's collaborator mechanism).
 Failure to comply with such a request will automatically result in a zero on your programming assignment.

+Final course grades are calculated as follows:
+A (>= 92.0%) A– (>= 90.0%)
+B+ (>= 88.0%) B (>= 82.0%) B– (>= 80.0%)
+C+ (>= 78.0%) C (>= 72.0%) C– (>= 70.0%)
+D (>= 60.0%)
+F (< 60.0%)

+It is your responsibility to make sure that grades have been correctly entered in Blackboard in a timely manner.
+Please make sure that Blackboard reflects your correct scores within two weeks of an assignment due date; we will not adjust scores after this deadline.

+Please be aware that Blackboard does not weight overall course grades correctly.
+You can calculate your grade in the course at any time by referring to the raw scores on Blackboard, and using the weights above to calculate your grade in the class.

+No assignments will be accepted for re-grade requests after final grades have been recorded in Blackboard.

+Regrade requests will only be considered for either 1) a grade being incorrectly recorded into Blackboard or 2) a grading rubric was not followed correctly.
+Please do not request to meet to "discuss" grades before emailing the instructional staff why your situation falls into one of these two situations first.

 ### Exams